autonomy-and-verification-uol/ROSMonitoring/README.md

 First things first..
 Before going on we need a machine with ROS installed.
 It is not important which ROS distribution, as long as rospy is supported.

-In the following we are going to use ROS Melodic with Catkin, but as mentioned before, you can use another distribution.
+In the following we are going to use ROS Melodic with Catkin on Ubuntu 18.04, but as mentioned before, you can use any distribution starting from Electric Emys.

-## Install ROS Kinetic
+## Install ROS Melodic

 http://wiki.ros.org/melodic/Installation